DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ### Exercises

 1. Remove all the files and directories in your home directory which you don't want to keep for future reference.
-(Don't remove `poem.txt`, we will use it shortly.)
+(Don't remove `poem.txt`, or the `1` directory, we will use them shortly.)

 ## Text-Editors